2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴  did the other project not read the requiemsnts?

+> It read the global section, but it weighted the reference code over the requirement.
+The global "List vars for a type" item 3 plainly says "the data file lives in the project data directory" — generic.
+The agent saw config-org-types' code uses CONFIG_DIR and treated that as the spec, then flagged the conflict.
+So it read the requirement but deferred to the example implementation, which is the wrong precedence.

+That's a known risk: when a project's reference code is more concrete than the generic requirement, agents copy the code.
+The requirement is clear; the agent over-relied on the reference.

+The compound-types question, though, wasn't a misread — that's a real scoping question I created by listing only three files when the project needs the sub-type files too.
+That one's on the prompt, not the agent.

+So: it read the requirements, but followed the reference code on the data dir instead of the generic requirement.
+The fix is the prompt I gave (data dir = project data directory via init variable, include sub-type branch).

+how can that be fixed?

+> Two ways, and I'd do both:

+1. Make the requirement explicit that the data dir is a named variable, not CONFIG_DIR.
+Right now it says "the project data directory" — vague enough that an agent copies the reference's CONFIG_DIR.
+Fix the global section to name a variable, e.g. "The data file lives in DATA_DIR, set by the project in init-start."
+Then there's nothing to infer from reference code.

+2. Add a precedence rule so agents stop copying reference code over requirements.
+A short global rule: "When a reference implementation conflicts with a requirement, the requirement wins; reference code is an example, not the spec."
+That fixes the root behavior, not just this one case.

+Both are global-doc edits.
+Want me to:
+- change List-vars-for-a-type item 3 to name a DATA_DIR variable, and
+- add the "requirement wins over reference code" rule?

 🔴 Testing requirements to see if another project can follow explicit instrutions without making mistakes - one project making the generic requirements from two others and prompting third to follow and then checking to see if it did it right:

 No — the requirements are clear here; this is the project's formatting error, not a requirements gap.
 The global headers are